Norway salmon price seen down 3-5 crowns in coming week -industry sources

-OSLO, June 30 (Reuters) - The price of Norwegian farmed salmon is expected to drop three to five crowns per kilo to around 65 crowns for deliveries in Oslo next week, industry sources told Reuters on Friday.
+OSLO, June 9 (Reuters) - The price of Norwegian farmed salmon is expected to fall by 3-5 Norwegian crowns per kilo next week from currently 70-73 crowns, a fish trader and a salmon producer told Reuters on Friday.

-This week prices were around 68-69 crowns as expected, slightly down from the previous week.

-"Prices are down 3-4 crowns and we expect around 65 crowns in Oslo next week.
-It's quiet and probably volumes are rising," said one exporter, who declined to be named.

 Norway is the world's top salmon exporter, and the share price of listed farming companies depends heavily on changes in the price of fish.